sqlxpert/lights-off-aws/README.md

       ```

     <details>
-      <summary>If stack creation fails with an "UnreservedConcurrentExecution" error...</summary>
+      <summary>If there is an "UnreservedConcurrentExecution" error...</summary>

     <br/>